michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Let them now that fear the Lord say, that his mercy endureth for ever.

-5. I called upon the Lord in distress: the Lord answered me, and set me in a large place.in distress: Heb. out of distress
+5. I called upon the Lord in distress: the Lord answered me, and set me in a large place.

-6. The Lord is on my side; I will not fear: what can man do unto me?on…: Heb. for me
+6. The Lord is on my side; I will not fear: what can man do unto me?

 7. The Lord taketh my part with them that help me: therefore shall I see my desire upon them that hate me.